feilipu/Arduino_FreeRTOS_Library/readme.md

   * ATmega2560 @ 16MHz : Arduino Mega, Arduino ADK
   * ATmega2560 @ 16MHz : Seeed Studio ADK

 The new megaAVR 0-Series devices (eg. ATmega4809) are not fully compatible with this library.
-Their Timer configuration and structure is substantially different from previous devices, and forms part of a new __avr8x__ architecture.
-It may be a while until avr-libc is updated to include support, but when that happens further workd can be added here.
+Their Timer configuration is substantially different from previous devices, and forms part of a new __avr8x__ architecture.
+It may be a while until avr-libc is updated to include support for megaAVR devices, but when that happens further work will be added here.

 ## Files & Configuration